mcaceresb/stata-pretrends/README.md

   fraction of the time.
 (By detect, we mean that there is any significant pre-treatment coefficient.)

-2. Alternatively, the user can to specify a hypothesized trend and visualize the results.
-The package use a user-specified slope directly via the `slope()` option; it can use an arbitrary trend via the `delta()` option; or it can compute the slope of a linear violation at a given power level internally via the `power()` option (this last option is equivalent to using using the `power` sub-command and inputing the resulting slope).
+2. Alternatively, the user can specify a hypothesized violations of parallel trends --- the package then creates a plot to visualize the results, and reports various statistics related to the hypothesized difference in trend.
+The user can specify a hypothesized linear pre-trend via the `slope()` option, or provide an arbitrary violation of parallel trends via the `delta()` option.

 Let's illustrate the first use case:
 ```stata